COG-UK/docs/setting-up-ocarina.md

 * `CLIENT_ID` is the Client ID of your registered application
 * `CLIENT_SECRET` is the Client Secret ID of your registered application

-### 5. Submit an ocarina query and generate and OAuth token
+### 5. Submit an ocarina query and generate an OAuth token

 Activate your Ocarina conda environment